Gabe Liedman

-Gabe Liedman is an American stand-up comedian, television writer, producer, and actor known for his work on PEN15, Brooklyn Nine-Nine, and Inside Amy Schumer.
+Gabe Liedman is an American stand-up comedian, television writer, producer, and actor, known for his work on PEN15, Brooklyn Nine-Nine, and Inside Amy Schumer.
 He is the showrunner of Netflix animation series Q-Force and the first season of PEN15.

 Biography

 Liedman grew up in Philadelphia and graduated from Columbia University in 2004.
 He joined the Varsity Show in 2001 and met Jenny Slate, who became his future stand-up and writing partner in the comic duo Gabe and Jenny.
-His castmates also included television writer and creator of Netflix series Never Have I Ever Lang Fisher, comedian Michelle Collins, Emmy Award-nominated stage actor Brandon Victor Dixon, managing editor of The Onion and Upworthy co-founder Peter Koechley, and Robby Mook, who became manager of Hillary Clinton's 2016 presidential campaign.
+His castmates also included television writer and creator of Netflix series Never Have I Ever Lang Fisher, comedian Michelle Collins, Emmy Award–nominated stage actor Brandon Victor Dixon, managing editor of The Onion and Upworthy co-founder Peter Koechley, and Robby Mook, who became manager of Hillary Clinton's 2016 presidential campaign.

-After college, Liedman worked for Barneys New York as a salesperson during the day.
-At night, he and Slate worked for comedy clubs around the city, eventually hosting the Williamsburg-based, critically-acclaimed comedy show Big Terrific, along with stand-up comedian Max Silvestri.
+After college, Liedman worked for Barneys New York department store as a salesperson during the day.
+At night, he and Slate worked for comedy clubs around the city, eventually hosting the Williamsburg-based, critically acclaimed comedy show Big Terrific, along with stand-up comedian Max Silvestri.
 After the show had its last New York City performance in 2015, the trio eventually brought the show to Los Angeles and Washington, D.C.

 In 2013, Liedman got his first writing job as a staff writer on the writing team of Inside Amy Schumer.
 From 2013 to 2015, he was also a writer and actor for Nick Kroll's Kroll Show, and worked for the first three seasons of Brooklyn Nine-Nine from 2013 to 2016.
-In 2014, he made his feature film debut in Obvious Child, starring Jenny Slate and Jake Lacy.
+In 2014, he made his feature-film debut in Obvious Child, starring Jenny Slate and Jake Lacy.

 He was a producer for the comedy series Broad City and was in the works of creating Malltown USA with the showrunners, Ilana Glazer and Abbi Jacobson.
 The show followed the life of a 13-year-old navigating the complexities of life in the classic microcosm of American culture, the strip mall.

 In 2018, Liedman became the executive producer of PEN15.

-In 2019, Netflix ordered ten episodes of a half-hour, adult animated spy comedy series titled Q-Force, written by Liedman and produced by Michael Schur and Sean Hayes.
+In 2019, Netflix ordered 10 episodes of a half-hour, adult animated spy comedy series titled Q-Force, written by Liedman and produced by Michael Schur and Sean Hayes.
 The show premiered on Netflix in 2021.